Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in

 \paragraph{Imbalanced learning methods.} Recently, some simple data balancing methods~\citep{idrissi2022simple} have shown good worst-group performances under distribution shifts.
 In our benchmark, we implement 4 typical balancing methods, namely Sub-Sampling $Y$ (SUBY), Reweighting $Y$ (RWY), Sub-Sampling Group (SUBG), and Reweighting Group (RWG).
 For these imbalanced learning methods, we use XGB as the backbone model due to its superiority on tabular data and adjust sample weight or training procedure accordingly for each of the methods.

-\paragraph{Fairness-enhancing methods.} Following Ding \textit{et al.}~\citep{ding2022retiring} and Gardner \textit{et al.}~\citep{gardner2022subgroup}, fairness-enhancing methods have the potential to mitigate the performance degradation under distribution shifts.
+\paragraph{Fairness-enhancing methods.} Following \citet{ding2022retiring} and \citet{gardner2022subgroup}, fairness-enhancing methods have the potential to mitigate the performance degradation under distribution shifts.
 In our benchmark, we evaluate the in-processing and post-processing intervention methods.
 The in-processing method~\citep{agarwal2018reductions} minimizes the prediction error subject to some fairness constraints, and in our benchmark, we choose three typical fairness constraints, including demographic parity (DP), equal opportunity (EO), error parity (EP).
 And the post-processing method~\citep{hardt2016equality} randomizes the predictions of a fixed classifier to satisfy equalized odds criterion, and we use exponential and threshold controls in our benchmark.
 We use the implementations of \texttt{aif360}~\citep{aif360} and \texttt{fairlearn}~\citep{bird2020fairlearn}.